Blue Nile Review

 Not looking for an engagement ring but a fantastic gift?
 Or maybe just something for yourself?
 Blue Nile offers a comprehensive selection of jewelry to fit any budget that extends far beyond engagement and wedding rings.

 Whether you're starting a collection, expanding it, or in pursuit of a gift, their jewelry selection is both remarkable and extensive.
 They have a whole page on the site dedicated to all things jewelry to make it easy to find exactly what you are looking for.

 Once you're on the Blue Nile site, it's very easy to find everything you're looking for to help you through the buying process.
 Head over to their education page to learn everything you need to know about diamonds, metals, settings, and rings in general.

 Once you're armed with that knowledge, build your ring confidently, knowing you can always chat with an expert who will help guide you through the process.
 If you have questions before or after the fact, they have a 24-7 hotline, as a contact form.

-Once you have your ring built, it’s time to choose the size.
+Once you have your ring built, it's time to choose the size.
 Blue Nile has you there, too.
-You can use their helpful sizing page to figure out the size, or send away for a free plastic ring sizer ($15 if you want it rushed).
-And if you still get it wrong, they offer free ring resizing within the first year.
+You can use their helpful sizing page to figure out the size or send away for a free plastic ring sizer.
+And if you still get it wrong, they offer a free ring resizing within the first year.